 Derek Martin has been the CEO of the International Federation for Housing and Planning since the end of 2007.
 He has a Masters in Urban and Regional Planning from the University of Amsterdam, where he specialised in the cross-border and European dimension of spatial planning.
-In 1987-88 he worked at DG Environment at the

-European Commission and from 1990-1993 he spent another 3 years at DG Regio working on the development of the spatial dimension of EU regional economic policy.
+In 1987-88 he worked at DG Environment at the European Commission and from 1990-1993 he spent another 3 years at DG Regio working on the development of the spatial dimension of EU regional economic policy.
 Both from Brussels and for the Dutch government, he worked on the further elaboration of European spatial planning policy, which produced new European instruments (ESPON, INTERREG) and policy documents (ESDP).
 For almost 10 years, he was Head of International Spatial Policy, and then of Sustainable Spatial Development at the Dutch Ministry of Housing, Spatial Planning and the Environment.

-A.6 The Global Planners Network (GPN)
+A.6 The Global Planners Network (GPN)34

-The Objectives of Global Planners Network are to mobilise & share knowledge & learn from each other, build capacity of the planning community and promote and provide international advocacy for planning.
+The Objectives of the Global Planners Network are to mobilise & share knowledge & learn from each other, build capacity of the planning community and promote and provide international advocacy for planning.

-GLOBAL PLANNERS NETWORK Sharing new ideas about communities across the world planning and define concepts of sustainability & sustainable human settlements.
-GPN also sishes to promote equity and empowerment in planning and engage new partners committed to values of the founding Vancouver Declaration (2006) and the work of GPN.
+The Goals of GPN are to develop and share the global planning knowledge base, develop world's capacity for & understanding of planning and define concepts of sustainability & sustainable human settlements.
+GPN also wishes to promote equity and empowerment in planning and engage new partners committed to values of the founding Vancouver Declaration (2006) and the work of GPN.